agalue/opennms-drift-aws/README.md

 Thanks to packer, all the required software will be part of the respective custom AMIs.
 Those AMIs should be re-created only when the installed software should be changed.
 Otherwise, they can be re-used, drastically reducing the time to have the EC2 instances ready, as they will just make configuration changes.

 The architecture involves the following components:

-* A pair of EC2 instances for ActiveMQ, configured using Network of Brokers, so OpenNMS and Minion can use it on a failover fashion, and the connection between the 2 brokers will guarrantee that all the messages will be delivered.

 * A cluster of 3 EC2 instances for Cassandra/Newts.